6thquake/react-material/docs/src/pages/layout/basics/basics.md

 ## z-index

-Several Material-UI components utilize `z-index`, the CSS property that helps control layout by providing a third axis to arrange content.
+Several React-Material components utilize `z-index`, the CSS property that helps control layout by providing a third axis to arrange content.
-We utilize a default z-index scale in Material-UI that's been designed to properly layer drawers, modals, snackbars, tooltips, and more.
+We utilize a default z-index scale in React-Material that's been designed to properly layer drawers, modals, snackbars, tooltips, and more.

-[These values](https://github.com/mui-org/material-ui/blob/v1-beta/packages/material-ui/src/styles/zIndex.js) start at an arbitrary number, high and specific enough to ideally avoid conflicts.
+[These values](http://git.dev.sh.ctripcorp.com/sixthquake/react-material/blob/v1-beta/packages/material-ui/src/styles/zIndex.js) start at an arbitrary number, high and specific enough to ideally avoid conflicts.

 - mobile stepper: 1000
 - app bar: 1100